stanton26/AppDefense/_pages/student-access.md

 Once you have the Horizon client running.

-1. Click the "+" button to add a new connection server.
+1. Click the *+* button to add a new connection server.
-2. Enter the connection server name as "workshop.vmc.ninja"
+2. Enter the connection server name as *workshop.vmc.ninja*
 3. You may be prompted to accept an untrusted certificate, please do so.

-You will now have a new Horizon session to connect to named "workshop.vmc.ninja" please click on this connection and you will be presented with a login prompt for the desktop session you will use for the class.
+You will now have a new Horizon session to connect to named *workshop.vmc.ninja* please click on this connection and you will be presented with a login prompt for the desktop session you will use for the class.

 Please use the credentials supplied to you by your Instructors